Ahtisham992/photo_gallery/PROJECT_SUMMARY.md

 6. **Backup your work** - Commit to GitHub frequently
 7. **Test on cloud** - Verify all features work after deployment

-## 📞 Support

-- Check QUICKSTART.md for local setup issues
-- Check DEPLOYMENT.md for AWS deployment issues
-- Review PROJECT_CHECKLIST.md for requirements
-- All code is well-commented for understanding

-## 🎉 You're Ready!

-Your complete photo gallery application is ready for:
-1. ✅ Local development and testing
-2. ✅ AWS cloud deployment
-3. ✅ Project submission

-**Good luck with your Cloud Computing project!** 🚀

----

 **Created:** December 2024
 **Framework:** React + Node.js